bkfleet1/budget-tracker/README.md

 ## [Use Instructions](#usage)
 After the installation process, you are ready start the application server powered by Express.
 Just open the project in a terminal application, such as git bash, and type "**npm start**" and press enter.
 Your initialized application server should resemble the image below.
+Note: The application is configured to run on port 7001 locally, which is set in the server.js file line 6.
+This can be modified, if desired.

 ![Start Express Server](./images/express.png)